 Best Travel Laptop (Mac): Apple MacBook Air M2

 Years ago, Apple’s Macbook Air consistently made it to the top of our “best laptops for travel” list.
 It was small, light, and powerful enough to get real work done, in a market with few alternatives.

-Things changed quickly, though.
-Apple stopped updating the Air, right when other companies started putting out lighter, faster, cheaper machines.
-At the same time, Apple itself slimmed down its Macbook Pro, to the point where if you prefered the company’s ecosystem, it was clearly the model to buy.
+Things changed, though: Apple stopped updating the Air right when other companies started putting out lighter, faster, cheaper machines.
+At the same time, the MacBook Pro got slimmed down to the point where if you preferred the company’s ecosystem, it was clearly the model to buy.

-Battery life is rated at up to 12 hours, a full two hours more than the equivalent Pro.
-In the real world, it’ll get you to the end of a long flight or work day, at least if you’re not pushing the processor too hard.
+Battery life is rated at up to 18 hours of streaming, a couple of hours less than the equivalent MacBook Pro.
+In the real world, it’ll easily get you to the end of a long flight or work day unless you’re really pushing the machine hard, likely with plenty of juice to spare.

-As with all Apple laptops, you’re paying a premium compared to an equivalent Windows machine.
-It’s hard to justify that premium on the hardware alone — high-end Windows laptops have got dramatically better in that regard — but there are still benefits to owning Apple.
+You’re also paying a premium compared to most of the equivalent Windows machines.
+That’s hard to justify on the hardware alone, since high-end Windows laptops have got much better in that regard, but there are still benefits to owning Apple.